-After I graduated from Stanford both of my parents went back to school to become Certified Financial Planners and start Marotta Money Management in Palo Alto, California.
+After I graduated from Stanford both of my parents went back to school to become CERTIFIED FINANCIAL PLANNER™ (CFP®) professionals and start Marotta Money Management in Palo Alto, California.
 I have the wooden plaque from their firm hanging in my office along with their photos.
 The best financial training I had when starting Marotta Wealth Management was from their wisdom.

 Recently, I remembered a story from my mother, June Marotta.

 A client came into her office in the heart of Silicon Valley toward the end of the tech boom of the 1990s for investing advice.